azure_queue_storage

 This output benefits from sending messages as a batch for improved performance.
 Batches can be formed at both the input and output level.
 You can find out more in this doc.

-The storage account to upload messages to.
-This field is ignored if storage_connection_string
+The storage account to access.
+This field is ignored if storage_connection_string is set.

 Type: string